Table of Contents

 Here are some things you can do to get the best out of social media:

-- Use the digital nerds by mobilising them to share #unselfies.
-A #unselfie is just a self-portrait where someone writes on a piece of paper about the case they are supporting with the hashtag #unselfie and then places a photo of it on social media.
+• Use the digital nerds by mobilising them to share #unselfies.
+A #unselfie is just a self-portrait where someone writes on a piece of paper about the case they are supporting with the hashtag #unselfie and then places a photo on social media.

 9. Promote A Monthly Donation Program

-Now, this may not seem like a real idea for GivingTuesday, but #GivingTuesday is the perfect time to launch or promote your recurring or monthly donation program.
+Another one of the best Giving Tuesday campaign examples is promoting a monthly donation program.
+This may seem like something other than an accurate idea for GivingTuesday, but #GivingTuesday is the perfect time to launch or promote your recurring or monthly donation program.

 When a donor sets up a recurring donation, he chooses to donate a predetermined amount regularly.
-Many people like to donate monthly, bi-monthly or annually, but of course, they can donate as often as they want.
-A monthly donation is probably the most common form of periodic donation.
+Many people like to donate monthly, bi-monthly or annually, but they can donate as often as they want.
+A monthly donation is probably the most common form of periodic assistance.

 Great monthly donation programs have a much higher return on investment than one-time donation programs.
 The average regular donor gives 42% more in one year than those who make one-off donations.
 Monthly donors also have a more considerable lifetime income per donor.

-Finally, 52% of the millennials more often give a monthly donation than one significant one-off gift.
-They prefer the ability to show their support without a substantial financial commitment and donate a small amount to a cause they give that they will hardly feel in their wallets.
+Finally, 52% of millennials more often give a monthly donation than one significant one-off gift.
+They prefer showing their support without a substantial financial commitment and donating a small amount to a cause they share that they will hardly feel in their wallets.

 10. Don’t Forget To Follow Up

-After #GivingTuesday, it can be easy to forget the aftercare process for your donors/supporters.
-However, this step is essential for maintaining a good reputation and a good relationship with your donors and supporters.
+Implementing all the unique Giving Tuesday ideas is excellent, but follow-up is crucial.
+After #GivingTuesday, forgetting the aftercare process for your donors/supporters can be easy.
+However, this step is essential for maintaining a good reputation and relationship with your donors and supporters.
 After GivingTuesday:

-- You must write a blog post with a summary of the success of your GivingTuesday.
+• You must write a blog post summarising the success of your GivingTuesday.

-- You must send an email to the donors to thank them for their donations.
+• You must email the donors to thank them for their donations.

-- It would be best if you asked super fans to become ambassadors for the following year.
+• It would be best to ask super fans to become ambassadors for the following year.

-- You should send an email to those who have not donated and let them know that you are extending the campaign for another week.
+• You should email those who have not donated and let them know you are extending the campaign for another week.

 As a day to give back, GivingTuesday is a great opportunity for non-profit organisations around the world to raise much-needed funds for their worthwhile goals.
-It is a good time to get in touch with your donors, enter into partnerships, give your finances a boost and try out new ideas for fundraising without having to commit yourself for a whole year!
+It is an excellent time to contact your donors, enter into partnerships, boost your finances, and try out new Giving Tuesday fundraising ideas without committing yourself to a whole year!
 Organise a physical event, find a business partner that matches the donations or make a cartoon – whatever it is that lets your creative juices flow!

 Don’t forget to visit # GivingTuesday.org, which is rich in resources, results from previous years, case studies and more.
-Their toolkit contains ideas, logos and branding materials, videos and more.
+Their toolkit contains Giving Tuesday ideas, logos and branding materials, videos and more.